 The Super Bowl champions refuse to die.
 Their tough, ugly 18-16 win, on Tucker's 61-yard field goal with 38 seconds left, improved their record to 8-6.
 That keeps them in the final wild-card spot in the AFC, and now they're only a game back of the Bengals in the AFC North race.
 If the Ravens win out, including a win at Cincinnati in Week 17, they'll win the division.
 Not bad for a team that was once 3-5 this season.

 The Ravens didn't win it in pretty fashion, but they rarely do.

 Tucker was the hero.
-He had never attempted a 61-yarder in his career.
+Tucker had never attempted a 61-yard field goal in his career.
 His longest make in the NFL was 56 yards.
 But he has been great for the Ravens, and coach John Harbaugh sent him out for the long kick with the Ravens season likely on the line.
 Tucker barely got the the go-ahead kick inside the right upright.

 Tucker wouldn't have been in that situation had the defense not kept the Ravens in the game.